-Ill-health retirement pension will be calculated in the same way as pension at your normal retirement date, but using your final pensionable service at the date of leaving the Plan, increased by the lesser of ten years and prospective pensionable service to age 65.
+Ill-health retirement pension will be calculated in the same way as pension at your normal retirement date, but using your final pensionable salary as at date of leaving and your pensionable service at the date of leaving service, increased by the lesser of ten years and prospective pensionable service to age 65.

 On death in service